Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/runtime_sw_design.md

 ## Alveo Guided Software Introduction

-Whew, that?s a lot of background!
-Let?s quickly recap the important points before we jump into the guided software example:
+Whew, that's a lot of background!
+Let's quickly recap the important points before we jump into the guided software example:

 - Acceleration is generally done on some intersection of two axes: trying to do the same task **faster** (Amdahl's Law), or trying to do more tasks in the **same time** (Gustafson's Law).
 Each axis has different implications on how to optimize, and how impactful that optimization will be.
-- Acceleration inherently comes with an ?acceleration tax.?
+- Acceleration inherently comes with an **acceleration tax**.
 To achieve acceleration in a real system, the benefits achieved by acceleration must dominate the extra latency of the data transfers.
-You should pick your battles; focus on the biggest ?bang for the buck? pieces of your algorithms.
+You should pick your battles; focus on the **biggest bang for the buck** pieces of your algorithms.
 - Interaction with the Alveo cards is done through XRT and higher-level API abstractions like OpenCL or the XRT Native API.
 Software-side optimization is done via the library, independent of the optimization of the hardware kernels.